glyphx/WTC-MINER-PRO/README.md

 For the fastest execution Autoit can be compiled as an .exe, but if autoit is installed it can also be run as a script by double-clicking wtc.au3.
 Feel free to download an .exe in the release section or compile/run it yourself. \
 It's easy to compile Autoit, simply right click the wtc.au3 script after installing autoit and select compile (x86), an .exe will be generated.
-The .exe's autoit generates are stand alone and do not require autoit to be installed to use. *release section*
+The .exe's autoit generates are stand alone and do not require autoit to be installed to use. \

 https://www.autoitscript.com/cgi-bin/getfile.pl?autoit3/autoit-v3-setup.exe - **Direct Download Autoit 32/64**